Welcome – to the home of the Carnival City Macsteel National Classic!

-The same route used for 2018 will be used again for 2019, with a few more Traffic-free zones or Reduced Traffic zones.
+Details of the route will be updated once approval for the course has been given by the relevant stakeholders, It will continue to have Traffic-free or Reduced Traffic zones.
 If we could get FULL ROAD CLOSURE we would do it, so instead we will work with the Ekurhuleni Metro Police to ensure areas with traffic-free, or reduced-traffic zones.

 Roads around the Carnival City complex will be closed, or partly closed, to traffic.
 Priority will be given to participants to get into the Carnival City complex, and also for the start and finish areas.
 Most of the roads on the route will be affected, so we’ve listed to major roads that will be affected, including the times cyclists will be using the roads.
 Use our Road Closure page to stay up to date with the roads affected in your area.

 As cyclists, Germiston Wheelers understand that safety on the route is important.
 As a club, we take part in a number of events around the country and get to see how other organisers run their event and always look to better the strong points, and avoid their weaker points.
 This would include placing a marshal at every intersection on the route, together with a traffic official at every traffic light intersection as well as the major 4-way intersections.
 We also employ the services of the Bestmed Road Rangers, and ensure there is one biker per start group.
 They are there to ensure riders keep left of the centre line, warn on-coming traffic to slow down as the bunches pass by, as well as assist traffic to safely pass the riders from behind.